Timaeus (historian): Biography

+Some time after 316 BC, perhaps in 315 or 312, Timaeus is said to have been banished from Sicily by Agathocles, the tyrant of Syracuse, possibly because of Timaeus' hostility towards him after the tyrant had captured Tauromenium.
+Some scholars have suggested that he left Sicily earlier, although most researchers agree that he was forced out in the 310s, rather than leaving voluntarily as a young man.

+Timaeus spent at least fifty years in Athens.
+It is not clear if he ever returned to Sicily.
+Scholar Christopher A. Baron writes that Timaeus may never have returned to his homeland, even after Agathocles' death in 289 BC, while Craige B. Champion argues that he may have come back under the reign of Hiero II (ca. 271–216).

+While in Athens, Timaeus wrote a history of the Greek West down to 289 BC, and another chronicling the wars of Pyrrhus continuing to 264 BC.
+Claims that he studied under Philiscus of Miletus, a pupil of Isocrates, remain uncertain and may stem from later attempts to link Timaeus stylistically with Isocrates.

+He died shortly after 264 BC, likely around 260 BC.
+According to Pseudo-Lucian, he reached the age of 96.

 Work

 While in Athens, he completed his great historical work, the Histories, which comprised thirty-eight books.
-This work was divided into unequal sections containing the history of Greece from its earliest days until the first Punic war.
+This work was divided into unequal sections containing the history of Greece from its earliest days until the first Punic War.
 The Histories treated the history of Italy and Sicily in early times, of Sicily alone, and of Sicily and Greece together.
 The last five books address the time of Agathocles in detail; the work most likely concluded before the Romans crossed over into Sicily in 264.
 Timaeus also wrote a monograph on the Greek king Pyrrhus, which almost certainly had the wars against Rome as its centrepiece.

 Timaeus devoted much attention to chronology and introduced the system of reckoning by Olympiads.
 In order to plot chronologies, he employed the years of Archons of Athens, of Ephors of Sparta, and of priestesses of Argos.
 This system, although not adopted in everyday life, was widely used by the Greek historians afterwards.

 Timaeus can claim to be the first to recognize in his work the rising power of the Roman Republic, although it is not clear whether he regarded Rome as a potential friend or foe, and how he understood its significance for the history of the Mediterranean world as a whole.
 According to scholar Craige B. Champion, "Timaeus may well have been the first writer to see clearly the importance to the western Greeks of the victor of the great Sicilian War, whether it be Rome or Carthage, which he could not have divined."

 Very few parts of the elaborate work of this historian were preserved after Antiquity: